floswald/NumericalMethods/slides/why-julia/why-julia.md

 * Non-trivial estimation exercise.

-* I had no code that to build upon.
+* I had no code to build upon.
 And only a vague idea of how to do this.

 ]